Tornado outbreak sequence of May 2004

-The Tornado outbreak sequence of May 2004 was a series of tornado outbreaks that affected much of southern Ontario, the Central and Southern United States from east of the Rockies to the Mid-Atlantic States from May 21 to May 31, 2004.
+The tornado outbreak sequence of May 2004 was a series of tornado outbreaks that affected much of southern Ontario, Canada, the Central and Southern United States from east of the Rockies to the Mid-Atlantic States from May 21 to May 31, 2004.
 Particularly hard hit were the central Plains from Missouri to Iowa and the Ohio Valley.
-The Central Plains were hit by two significant outbreaks on May 22 and May 24, the first outbreak of which produced a very large and violent tornado in Hallam, Nebraska.
+The Central Plains were hit by two significant outbreaks on May 22 and May 24, the first outbreak of which produced a very large and violent F4 tornado in Hallam, Nebraska on May 22.
 The Ohio Valley was affected by one of the largest tornado outbreaks ever during the Memorial Day weekend on May 29–30.

 Seven people were killed in four states during the entire event.
 In all, 389 tornadoes were confirmed over an 11-day period – close to the number of tornadoes in the May 2003 tornado outbreak sequence which affected more or less the same area.
 However, the 2003 outbreak sequence produced several more destructive and violent tornadoes and had a much higher death toll than in May 2004.